 To see puffins on the eastern coast of the United States, travelers must head up to Maine, where the offshore islands welcome thousands of feathery friends come June.
 Boat tours depart from several coastal towns, including Jonesport, Cutler, Bar Harbor, Millbridge, Stonington, Rockland, Boothbay Harbor, New Harbor and Port Clyde.
 Most tours offer a lot of cool information about local ecology, and the birds themselves.
 When reaching spots like Eastern Egg Rock, you’ll be overwhelmed with puffins that pepper the sky, suddenly plunge into the waters beside you, then after, rest on the nearby rocks.

 Les Sept-Îles, France

 France does not have an overabundance of puffins flocking to different regions, but they do come to Les Sept-Îles, an uninhabited archipelago, where the creatures almost went extinct due to hunting, before a conservation revolution in the 20th century.
-Birds thrive again with many, many kinds, and the preserve status will keep it that way.
+Birds thrive in this preserve.
 Boat tours are available from both Perros-Guirec or Port-Blanc.

 Iceland itself is overflowing with colonies that thrive during the summer, near locations such as Látrabjarg or Dyrholaey, but the Vestmannaeyjar islands boast the largest puffin colony in the world, with over one million nesting in season!
 That’s a lot of cuteness.
 This relatively small group of islands sit just south of mainland Iceland, and you’ll also hear them referred to as the Westman Islands.